hplgit/setup4book-doconce/README.md

 one type of source files and then automatically transform the information to a variety of formats.

-Also for those with very specific plans of writing a book in DocOnce following the structure and rules in this repo can be a good idea since it gives great flexibility in geting parts of the book out to potential audiences during the writing process.
-One may, for example, produce a chapter in a LaTeX/PDF PDF format that is particularly reader friendly on a smart phone (`--latex_papersize=a6` in DocOnce jarogon).
+Also for those with very specific plans of writing a book in DocOnce, following the structure and rules in this repo can be a good idea since it gives extra flexibility at no cost.
+For example, it becomes very easy to produce versions of the book or its chapters that are attractive for reading on a smart phone.

-The files in this repo constitute an example on how to organize a book in DocOnce, so simply copying the repo itself and editing the content is an efficient way to get started with a new, potentially large writing project.
-The suggested setup makes it also easy and natural to generate slides from running text.
-The slides are often good starting points for IPython notebooks (can be automatically generated).

-The repo features a directory structure that can be copied as a skeleton for a new future book project.
-The chapters document the ideas and the suggested workflow.

-> NOTE: This repo is in a *very* preliminary state!
+To use this setup, just clone the repository and you have the directory structure, the scripts, and example files to get started with a book project at once!
+The source files for this book (especially in `doc/src/chapters/rules`) constitute nice demonstrations for learning about basic and advanced DocOnce writing techniques.